Updated July 5, 2023

 Introduction to MVC Interview Questions and Answers

 MVC is an architecture that separates an application from the three components of a model, controller, and view.
 This model helps in reviewing the data and business logic.
 It is used to maintain the data of an application.
 The model object is used when objects are to be retrieved and stored in a database.
 The view does the work of acting as a user interface.
-It displays the data using model and ensures that the user is able to modify data.
-The controller handles all user requests.
+It displays the data using the model and ensures that the user can modify data.
+Finally, the controller handles all user requests.
 All three coordinate with each other and help in creating all web applications.
 Let us have a look at questions that can be asked in an interview on MVC.

-Now, if you are looking for a job which is related to MVC then you need to prepare for the 2019 MVC Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important MVC Interview Questions and Answers which will help you get success in your interview.
+If you are looking for a job related to MVC, you need to prepare for the 2023 MVC Interview Questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important MVC Interview Questions and Answers, which will help you succeed in your interview.

-In this 2019 MVC Interview Questions article, we shall present 10 most important and frequently asked MVC Interview Questions.
+In this 2023 article, we shall present the 10 most important and frequently asked MVC Interview Questions.
 These questions are divided into two parts are as follows:

 Part 1 – MVC Interview Questions (Basic)